 Disclosure of Amnesty Incidents:

 The College may disclose amnesty incidents with the student’s consent.
-The College also may disclose an incident if a student is applying for a position within Residence Life, the Conduct system, or Orientation or for study abroad if an incident occurred within one year of application or if the College has received subsequent alcohol or drug related incidents involving the student.
+The College also may disclose an incident if a student is applying for a position within Residence Life, the Conduct system, Orientation, study abroad if an incident occurred within one year of application, or if the College has received subsequent alcohol or drug related incidents involving the student.

 1) John and Sarah are at a party when Sarah begins to show signs of intoxication (slurred speech, unsteady on her feet).
 John decides to walk Sarah home.
 While walking, a WMPD officer sees Sarah walking unsteadily and stops her.
 The WMPD officer cites Sarah for underage possession/consumption of alcohol and public intoxication.
 John also is cited for underage possession/consumption.

 The Amnesty policy does not apply because John was not actively seeking medical attention for Sarah, and he did not seek out a qualified individual (such as an RA) to assess Sarah’s condition.

 2) Ramon comes home to find his roommate, Zach, passed out on his bed.
 Ramon finds the RA who determines that Zach needs medical attention.
 The RA calls WMPD who sends EMS, and EMS transports Zach to the hospital.
 The RA documents the incident and notes that Ramon also appeared to be intoxicated.

 The Amnesty policy does apply to both Ramon and Zach because Ramon sought assistance from an RA for Zach.
 Both students will receive amnesty and will not receive disciplinary charges as a result of this incident.
 Both will receive some form of alcohol education as a result of this incident.